 - Guidelines.
 What we share in this group needs to be kept confidential.
 We want everyone to feel safe and to receive empathy and prayer — not judgment, advice, or reassurance.
 As we go through the Scripture meditation process I’ll prompt you on what we’re about to do.
 Listen for my prompts or you’ll get confused.
 This way of being a small group is different.
 If at any time you’re not sure what to do then just wait quietly.

 - Lectio Divina Rhythms.
-There are four movements in Lectio Divina that are imbedded in the process of interacting with the Bible text.
+There are four movements in Lectio Divina that are embedded in the process of interacting with the Bible text.
 Three times we’ll go through a cycle of reading the text, reflecting quietly on the focus question, responding in quiet prayer (with journaling if you want), and then resting quietly until I prompt you that you can verbalize out loud a prayer or share personally.

 - Silence.
-Altogether, after each reading there will be about five minutes of silence.
+Altogether, after each reading, there will be about five minutes of silence.
 If you’re not used to being quiet for in a group then you’ll probably feel some discomfort, perhaps getting distracted, anxious, or antsy.
 If that’s your experience try to accept this as a learning opportunity.
 It’s a different way of praying and being present to God in community.
-It’ll take practice for you to receive benefit from this discipline.
+It’ll take practice for you to receive benefits from this discipline.
 [In beginner groups five minutes at one time for silent reflection and prayer may be a little too long, but for more experienced groups it may be too short.]

 - Introduction.
 The title and theme for a Bible text is… And we have an introduction to this passage — let’s read it out loud in unison…